Number of social workers in post at 30 September

 Social worker role

-At 30 September 2019, just over half (52%) of FTE children and family social workers were reported as being in a case holder role, which was up slightly from 51% at the same point in 2018.
+At 30 September 2020, just over half (51%) of FTE children and family social workers were reported as being in a case holder role, similar to 2019.

-The percentage of social workers that were qualified without cases fell to 13.1%, which was down from 13.8% at the same point last year and 15.0% in 2017.
+The percentage of social workers that were qualified without cases was unchanged from last year at 13%, but down from 15% in 2017.

 A case holder is a children and family social worker that manages cases, but is not in a senior manager, middle manager, first line manager or senior practitioner role.